 Upon Millbrae's qualification for Differentiated Assistance for Chronic Absenteeism, a team was formed to analyze data, programs and services with leadership from the San Mateo County Office of Education.
 The team met frequently beginning in November 2020, and brought reports and activities to the Leadership Council meetings.
 Based on the work of this team and the subsequent sessions with site and district leaders, improvements were implemented including the addition of attendance monitoring and tiered interventions.
 Home visits for child welfare, parent letters of notification, the development of School Attendance Review Teams (SART), and School Attendance Review processes were instituted to address absenteeism.
 However, because of the limitations during COVID 19 and with distance learning much of the year, testing the efficacy of our improvements will require a more "normal" school year.
 For this reason, we have an Attendance Focus Goal and all schools included an attendance goal in their School Plans for Student Achievement.
 School leaders also surfaced needs for teachers' use of assessments and student work analysis to inform instruction and strategies in small group instruction.
 Through 20-21 during weekly leadership meetings principals reviewed data on the California Dashboard, analyzed English Learner data with the EL Coordinator and staff, and brainstormed strategies for improvements.
 Improving "tier 1" instruction and understanding strategies to intervene in the classroom, improving implementation of the social and emotional curriculum, and training in best practices for English Learners were all surfaced by leaders as necessary to improve outcomes.
-With the continued attendance challenges during the 2021-2022 school year, the process as detailed in the 2020-21 LCAP, did not reach full potential.
-The SART and SARB process will be reviewed with site leaders and staff with the goal of a more effective implementation of the attendance process.

 During the 2021-22 school year, the recommendations of the school and executive leadership began to take shape.
 Although in-person instruction resumed in August 2021, this was still not a "normal" year as COVID restrictions occasionally limited or altered delivery of instruction or professional learning.
 However, attendance continues to be a focus with even more robust monitoring planned for 2022-23.
-Professional learning communities will continue to be a focus with a group of 22 district and site level employees (including teachers) attending a conference in July and forming a guiding coalition to help continue the work.
+Professional learning communities will continue to be a focus with a group of 22 district and site level employees (including teachers)

+attending a conference in July and forming a guiding coalition to help continue the work.
 School site administrators will form their own PLC to do the work themselves before leading their teachers thereby increasing everyone's capacity.